With business

 3. Green procurement guidelines

-By using these guidelines, we preferentially promote environmentally-conscious procurement, of the raw materials and procured components/parts, which are important elements in our production.
-It also prompts business partners to engage in their own environmental management and environmental impact reduction activities.
+Through these guidelines, we prioritize green procurement of raw materials and procured components/parts, which are essential elements in our production.
+We also encourage our business partners to engage in environmental management and activities to reduce environmental impact.

 In relation to these guidelines, we have also conducted the following surveys in our supply chain.